tobibeer/TiddlyWikiDoc/VISION.md

 ### 1. Eat Your Own Dogfood

-* The TiddlyWiki API documentation is a TiddlyWiki and built by it
+* The TiddlyWiki API documentation is a TiddlyWiki and built by one
 * No 3rd party rendering libraries / external dependencies

 ### 2. KISS